andyhorn/simple_routes/README.md

     required this.userId,
   });

-  // Tip: Define a factory constructor to easily create an instance of your data class factory UserRouteData.fromState(GoRouterState state) {
+  // Tip: Define a factory or named constructor to easily create an instance of your data class. factory UserRouteData.fromState(GoRouterState state) {
-    final userId = state.getParam(RouteParams.userId);
+    final userId = state.pathParameters['userId']!;

     return UserRouteData(
       userId: userId,